-The Management Board of Bank Pekao and the management boards of other Pekao Group entities conduct an annual review and assessment of compliance with ethical standards, as outlined in the Pekao Group Code of Conduct (hereinafter: the "Code"

-of Conduct").
-This Code serves as a fundamental set of principles and norms that support the creation of a transparent and responsible organisation, including:
+The Management Board of Bank Pekao and the management boards of other Pekao Group entities conduct an annual review and assessment of compliance with ethical standards, as outlined in the Pekao Group Code of Conduct (hereinafter: the "Code of Conduct").
+This Code serves as a fundamental se of principles and norms that support the creation or transparent and responsible organisation, including

-- Conducting business in compliance with legal regulations, internal policies, supervisory recommendations, and widely accepted market standards: - Striving for continuous improvement in work quality and standards; - Building long-term relationships with customers based on mutual trust and transparent cooperation principles; - Understanding the risk culture, including risk limits applicable to specific activities, as defined by the Bank and other Pekao Group entities.
+- Conducting business in compliance with legal regulations, internal policies, supervisory recommendations, and widely accepted market standards; - Striving for continuous improvement in work qua and standards; - Building long-term relationships with customers based on mutual trust and transparent cooperat principles; - Understanding the risk culture, including risk limit applicable to specific activities, as defined by the Bank and other Pekao Group entities.

-Every employee of the Group is required to familiarise themselves with the Code of Conduct as part of their mandatory training, which is available via the e-learning platform, and must confirm their acknowledgment in writing or through the Bank's IT system.
-In 2024, a total of 1,151 employees completed the Code of Conduct training.
+Every employee of the Group is required to familiar themselves with the Code of Conduct as part of their mandatory training, which is available via the e-learning platform, and must confirm their acknowledgment in writing or through the Bank's IT system.
+In 2024, a total of 1,151 employees complete Code of Conduct training.

-The Code of Conduct is published on the intranet, on the page dedicated to the Compliance Department, under the Compliance Culture tab.
-It is also available to the public on the Bank's website, in the About the Bank / Corporate Governance section.
+The Code of Conduct is published on the intranet, o page dedicated to the Compliance Department, un the Compliance Culture tab.
+It is also available to th public on the Bank's website, in the About the Bank Corporate Governance section.

 The Management Board of the Bank has also adopted the Banking Ethics Code of the Polish Bank Association (hereinafter: the "Banking Ethics Code") at the request of the Compliance Department.
 The principles outlined in this document apply to banks, employees, and entities or individuals acting on behalf of banks.
-The Banking Ethics Code serves as a guiding framework for ethical banking practices, adherence to best market practices, and the reinforcement of trust and reputation within the banking sector.
-The Code of Banking Ethics (Principles of Good Banking Practice) consists of following sections:
+The Banking Ethics Code serves as a guiding framework for ethical banking practices, adherence to best market practices, set of a ng: and the reinforcement of trust and reputation within the banking sector.
+The Code of Banking Ethics (Principles of Good Banking Practice) consists of following sections: General Principles Relationships with clients ality Relations with employees Relations between banks and relations with other financial institutions and business partners Responsible banking s ation Innovation and new technologies. nits ne arise The Code was developed by the Banking Ethics Committee of the Polish Bank Association (ZBP), of which, as Bank Pekao, we are a member and in whose work we participated.

-- General Principles

-- Relationships with clients

-- Relations with employees

-- Relations between banks and relations with other financial institutions and business partners

-- Responsible banking

-- Innovation and new technologies.

-The Code was developed by the Banking Ethics Committee of the Polish Bank Association (ZBP), of which, as Bank Pekao, we are a member and in whose work we participated.
 The document is available on the website of the ZBP and the Bank.

-As an active participant in the Polish banking system, we have representatives who take an active role in the work of the Banking Ethics Committee at the Polish Bank Association.
+As an active participant in the IT ed the Polish banking system, we have representatives who take an active on the role in the work of the Banking inder the Ethics Committee at the Polish Bank k / Association. opted